xerolinux/XeroHub/content/news/immich-news/index.md

 description: "OMG!
 Another app Paywalled ?"
 tags: ["Immich", "Docker", "Image Hosting", "Self-Hosting", "Linux"]
 ---
 I know I previously said no news on this site as they get old.
 But I thought this one requires your attention, so there you go.
-It's not news as much as it is an awreness post, letting you know more about what's going on in **Immich** land.
+It's not news as much as it is an awareness post, letting you know more about what's going on in **Immich** land.

 ### What's Immich ?